juliusjj25/z-umbilical_mod/README.md

 # z-umbilical_mod
 ## Description:

-This mod eliminates the z drag chain and replaces it with a canbus umbilical.
+This mod eliminates the z drag chain and replaces it with a canbus umbilical for Voron V2.4 and Trident models.
 This can be used with the FYSTEC PITB or GBB15 mod: https://github.com/skuep/GBB15/

 ## There are 3 versions of the gantry mount: